HTTPS and connect to public Wi-Fi without risk

 HTTPS

-This is the last message of the Electronic Frontier Foundation (EFF), which explains that advice that existed to avoid using any public Wi-Fi and stick to networks with access no longer apply these days.
+This is the last message of the Electronic Frontier Foundation (EFF), which explains that the advice that existed to avoid using public Wi-Fi and getting stuck in password networks is no longer valid these days.

 "This advice came from the Internet, when most communications were not encrypted.
 At that time, if someone could look at your network communications, they could read your email.
 They could also steal your passwords or login cookies to emulate you on your favorite websites. ”